jordanvictoria/pantrycheck-django/README.md

 For some, grocery shopping is stressful and time-consuming.
 It can be hard to keep track of what’s in your pantry, and even more difficult to keep in mind the shelf-lives of various items.
 Adequately planning for your next run to the grocery store can save you time and money.

-My goals for this application were to gain a deeper understanding of how to utilize Django Models to build an interface with powerful relational databases.
+My main goal for this application was to gain a deeper understanding of how to utilize Django Models to build an interface with a sufficient relational database.

 ## Features